 An example of a great headline is the following: ‘Pet-loving vegan skilled and ready to keep your home in order while you have fun abroad’.

 Your profile has to describe you to the homeowner.
-Ensure that you don’t give information that you cannot back up if necessary.
+Ensure that you don’t give information that you cannot back up if necessary in your house sitter resume.
 Also, don’t fake your identity; be completely honest as many homeowners will do background checks anyway before handing you the keys to their home.

-These are the things that should be in your profile:
+These are the things that should be in your house-sitter resume:

 - Why you want to house sit